-(b) The COCO is authorized to approve the award of contracts, options, or orders under contracts for severable services for a period beginning in one fiscal year and ending in the next, provided the period of the basic contract, option or order does not exceed one year.
+(b) The HCA, with authority to redelegate to no lower than one level above the contracting officer, is authorized to approve the award of contracts, options, or orders under contracts for severable services for a period beginning in one fiscal year and ending in the next, provided the period of the basic contract, option or order does not exceed one year.
 Documentation of the approval shall be retained in the contract file.